DylanZammit/Facebook_Instagram_Connectors/README.md

 ### entities.py
 This contains empty classes of Facebook/Instagram entities such as `Page`, `Post`, `Comment` etc. These are convinent to structure data from the API, and there are almost no restrictions to instantiate a class.
 TODO: Enforce PK/ID on creation.
 These classes will also be useful when passing to `Storage` in `storage.py`, as the name of the class is used to call the correct function.
 In the subsection below, we will shows a simple example to create and store an entity in PG.
-### storage.py
+### facebook.storage.py
-Handles storing of both FB (via FacebookStorage class) and IG (via InstagramStorage class).
+Handles storing of FB entities.
 The classes contain methods such as `_store_page`, `_store_page_dim` and `_store_page_fact` depending on the entity.
 However, one should always pass the entity class (or list of entities) to the `_store` method.
 The entity name will be parsed and sent to its respective method.
 NOTE: If a list is passed, it is assumed that all objects in the list are of the same entity.
 If you want to pass both a `Page` and its `Post`, this should be an appropriate attribute of the `Page` class.
 See example below
 ```
-from insight.entities import Page, Post
+from insight.facebook.entities import Page, Post
-from insight.storage import FacebookStorage as Storage
+from insight.facebook.storage import Storage

 posts = [
     Post(**kwargs),